-5.18 A work with a foreign title
+5.17 A work with a foreign title

-Use the foreign title, but translate it.
-If, however, you are a language student of a specific foreign language and are writing in that language, you need not translate the title(s) used for that essay/dissertation/ thesis or article.
+Use foreign title, but translate the title.
+If you are a language student of a specific foreign language and are writing in that language, you need not translate the title(s) used for that essay/dissertation/ thesis or article.

 Spyridakis, A. (1987).
-E historia tis Helladas.
-[A history of Greece].
+E historia tis Helladas [A history of Greece].
 Athens: Theriositalona.

-5.19 Translated work
+5.18 Translated works